opendocsg/slw-judgments-backfill/2015_SGHCR_12/report.md

  'Comity' in the legal sense is neither a matter of absolute obligation, on the one hand, nor of mere courtesy and good will, upon the other.
 But it is the recognition which one nation allows within its territory to the legislative, executive or judicial acts of another nation, having due regard both to international duty and convenience, and to the rights of its own citizens or of other persons who are under the protection of its laws ...”

-48     The learned Judge, citing Andrew Phang JC (as he then was) in _Q & M Enterprises Sdn Bhd v Poh Kiat_ [2005] 4 SLR(R) 494 at [25], highlighted that “ _if giving accord to international comity offends the public policy of the domestic legal system (for example, Singapore), naturally the interest of the latter will prevail_ ”.
+48     The learned Judge, citing Andrew Phang JC (as he then was) in _Q & M Enterprises Sdn Bhd v Poh Kiat_ <span class="citation">[2005] 4 SLR(R) 494</span> at [25], highlighted that “ _if giving accord to international comity offends the public policy of the domestic legal system (for example, Singapore), naturally the interest of the latter will prevail_ ”.

 49     Comity is not a magical word that once uttered would immediately cause the Singapore Court to bow to the decision of a foreign court.
 It is a balancing exercise where the Court has to consider on one hand the decision of a court of foreign jurisdiction and the other hand the interests in the proceedings over which it has jurisdiction.
 The question is whether comity is being weighed against simply something that is the convenience of a party or public policy.